Just5KY/homey/README.md

 ```

 ## Docker Backends
 **Portainer** - Communicates with a running [Portainer](https://github.com/portainer/portainer) instance.
-Preferred for its additional security (SSL password authentication).
+Provides SSL password authentication.
 Its API should be accessible with no additional configuration at the same port as the web UI (default 9443).

 - *Note: If using a self-signed cert, ignore self-signed warnings*